J-1 Visa Instructional Designer Jobs

 Confirm the 2-year home residency rule applies

-If your J-1 funding source is a government or if your home country is on the Exchange Visitor Skills List, you may face a two-year home-country residency requirement before switching to H-1B or a green card.
+If your J-1 funding source is a government or if your home country is on the Exchange Visitor Skills List, you may face a two-year home-country residency requirement before switching to H-1B visa or a green card.
 Clarify this with your designated sponsor before accepting an offer.

 Request a DS-2019 timeline from your sponsor early